CloudInk/scraper/README.md

 //Scrape Index and Articles, and don't output
 $s->scrapeIndex()->scrapeIndexArticles();

-//Full article array is stored in
+//Full article array is stored in after scrapeIndex() has been called.
 $s->articles;

 //To expose the array you can simply